Motouom/PackIt/doc/Frontend-Documentation.md

 ## Deployment and Operation

-**Deploying and operating the Packit React app involves several steps:**
+**Deploying and operating the PackIt React app involves several steps:**

 - #### Deployment Environment
-Packit is deployed on a cloud platform, providing scalability, reliability, and ease of management.
-The chosen cloud platform AWS supports the necessary infrastructure for hosting Packit's frontend, backend, and database services.
+PackIt is deployed on a cloud platform, providing scalability, reliability, and ease of management.
+The chosen cloud platform AWS supports the necessary infrastructure for hosting PackIt's frontend, backend, and database services.
 This environment was selected to leverage cloud-native features such as auto-scaling, managed databases, and comprehensive security options.

 - #### Deployment Strategy
-Packit's deployment strategy involves an automated CI/CD pipeline to streamline the process of building, testing, and deploying the application.
+PackIt's deployment strategy involves an automated CI/CD pipeline to streamline the process of building, testing, and deploying the application.
 Tools such as GitHub Actions are used to automate these steps, ensuring consistent and error-free deployments.
 The deployment pipeline includes:

 1. **Build Stage**: Vite builds the React application, optimizing it for production.
 2. **Test Stage**: Automated tests are run using Jest and React Testing Library to ensure code quality and functionality.
 3. **Deploy Stage**: The built application is deployed to the cloud environment.
 Containerization with Docker is  used, and orchestrated using Kubernetes for scaling and management.

 - #### Monitoring and Logging
-Monitoring and logging are critical for maintaining the health and performance of Packit.
+Monitoring and logging are critical for maintaining the health and performance of PackIt.
 Tools like Prometheus and Grafana are used to monitor server performance, application metrics, and resource utilization.
 Logs are collected and analyzed using the ELK Stack providing insights into application behavior and facilitating troubleshooting.

 - #### Backup and Disaster Recovery
-Packit has a comprehensive backup and disaster recovery plan.
+PackIt has a comprehensive backup and disaster recovery plan.
 Regular backups of the database and critical configuration files are scheduled and stored in secure, geographically redundant locations (e.g., cloud storage services).
 In the event of data loss or disaster, these backups can be quickly restored to minimize downtime and data loss.

 - #### Maintenance and Updates